 CIS students are eligible to receive scholarship to cover health insurance, textbooks, and tuition as well as loans to cover rent, food, and utility expenses based on need.
 All other expenses should be covered by students’ savings, family support, and/or employment.
-As a condition of the program, students must have at least $3,000 – $5,000 to cover personal expenses during the first year of studies at the Marriott School of Management.
+As a condition of the program, students must have at least $3,000 – $5,000 to cover personal expenses during the first year of studies at the Marriott School of Business.
 Please review your finances carefully and plan accordingly to meet the following criteria:

 - Include at least $8,000 savings and personal resources in your I-1 form and record these funds under the financial support for your first year of studies.
-The I-1 form is part of the graduate school application that is used to prove finances.
+The I-1 form is part of the graduate school application that is used to prove finances

 - Bring additional funds with you to cover any other expenses during August 2015